madsbuch/blog/_posts/2016-12-03-the-probability-monad.md

 considering discrete distributions.

 Lastly we also need an operation for building distributions.
-In this work we take offset in a single function called `choose`.
+In this work we take offset in a single function called `choose` which act as a construct that binary chooses between two distribution with a certain probability.

+To end choosing we use the return construction, which is th same as the Dirac distribution.
+In some papers and languages dirac is used as the name for return.

 # Class Hierarchy
 To get an overview of the implementation of the probability monad